ember-learn/guides-source/guides/v3.16.0/in-depth-topics/patterns-for-actions.md

 }
 ```

-All our `system-preferences-editor` component really needs to process a user
+All our `SystemPreferencesEditor` component really needs to process a user
 deletion is an account ID.
 For this case, the `fn` helper provides the value
 via partial application to allow a parent component to dig into the passed
 object to pull out only what it needs.